-Public education is free for all Canadian citizens and permanent residents in elementary, junior high and senior high public schools.
+Public education is free for everyone in elementary, junior high and senior high public schools.

 Canadians must attend school until the age of 16.
 There are four levels of education.
-Learn more about early learning and schools in Jasper on page 25.
+See page 28 to learn more about early learning and schools in Jasper.